tomaskovacik/MeetEasier/README.md

 This application assumes you have:

-- Exchange Online (Office 365)
+- Microsoft Graph API (Microsoft 365)
 - Conference room mailboxes organized in room lists
-- Exchange Web Services (EWS) enabled
-- A service account with access to all conference room mailboxes and EWS
+- A registered application in Azure AD (see [here](#setup-the-application-in-microsoft-365) for more information)
 - A web server with Node.js installed to run the application

 **Please Note:** This application uses Basic Authentication which, by its very nature, is insecure.
 I would strongly suggest using SSL where ever you decide to run this.